adamnemecek/adjoint/README.md

 Adjointness is only a part of the story.
 One often sees equations of the following form `inv(x) = adjoint(x)/norm(x)`.
 Once you have `adjoint` and `norm`, you magically get `inverse`.

 ## Norm
 Norm essentially allows you do a 1-on-1 comparisons.
 Yes, database normalization falls in this category.
+Another way of looking at this is that by dividing by norm, you get some in some sense canonical form of the object in question.
+What is a canonical form?

 ## Category theory
 Adjoint functors are the foundation of "category theory".
 Adjoint functors capture [solutions to optimization problems](https://en.wikipedia.org/wiki/Adjoint_functors#Solutions_to_optimization_problems).